beancount/docs/docs/sharing_expenses_with_beancount.md

 ### Example Transactions<a id="example-transactions"></a>

 Let’s turn our attention to the different types of transactions present in the file.
-In this section I will walk you through some representative transactions (the names I give to these is arbitrary).
+In this section I will walk you through some representative transactions (the names I give to these are arbitrary).

 #### Contributing Transactions<a id="contributing-transactions"></a>